Top Green Hydrogen Companies Driving the Clean Energy Revolution in 2025

 2. Dependence on Renewable Energy

-Green hydrogen production relies entirely on renewable energy sources like solar, wind, or hydropower.
+Green hydrogen companies rely entirely on renewable energy sources like solar, wind, or hydropower.
 This creates several bottlenecks:

 Without a consistent and affordable renewable energy supply, green hydrogen projects face limited scalability and uncertain ROI.